 Surf’s up in Mompiche.
 This modest surf town left a mark in my heart, and remains one of my favourite places in South America.

-Sometimes, our most cherished memories aren’t just determined by the beauty of a destination, but rather by the depth of the experiences we share and the connections we form.
+Sometimes, our most cherished memories aren’t just determined by the beauty of a destination, but rather by the depth of the experiences we share and the connections we form on the road.
 This is what I learned in Mompiche, during one delightful month of simple living.

 I wrote a lot during this trip - here’s a few honest excerpts from my travel journal.
 Or skip the travel stories and jump straight to my comprehensive guide to exploring Mompiche as a surfer or solo backpacker, including how to get there, where to sleep, where to surf, and what to do during the rainy season.